simonhw/beekeeping/README.md

 - Using semantic html elements throughout the website.
 - Using colours with good contrast to the background.
 - Including clearly descriptive alt attributes for all images on the site.
 - Using aria labels to describe the actions that would be taken when interacting with links that contain no text.
-These can be found in the two image links at the bottom of index.html and in the footer icons link on every page.
+These can be found in the two image links at the bottom of index.html, in the phone number and email address links in courses.html, and in the footer icons links on every page.

 ## Technologies Used
 ### Languages